RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 Introduction

 When you are working with databases, you want to search or replace an existing substring with the new one.
 For example, change the dead link to the new one or renaming the product name with a new string as given.
-SQL provides a quite useful function REPLACE () to update the content of a string.
-It allows you to replace all occurrences of a substring with a new substring.
-Keep in mind that search is always case-sensitive and the REPLACE function performs the comparison based on collation of input expressions.
+SQL provides a useful function REPLACE () to update the content of a string.
+SQL REPLACE () allows you to replace all occurrences of a substring with a new substring.
+Keep in mind that search is always case-sensitive, and the REPLACE function compares based on the collation of input expressions.

-The general syntax for REPLACE () function in SQL server or Replace SQL Server or the Replace function in SQL is given as: REPLACE(string, old_substring, new_substring);
+The general syntax for REPLACE in SQL server or Replace SQL Server or the SQL REPLACE function is given as:

 • String: The original string you want to search and update.
 It can be of a character or binary data type.